neosheo/PipeFeeder/README.md

 ```
 You may optionally want ```cron``` as well.

-4. Create a file called ```.subs``` that includes at least 1 YouTube channel URL (i.e. https://www.youtube.com/c/warprecords).

-5. Create a file called ```nginx.conf``` in the pipefeeder directory.
+4. Create a file called ```nginx.conf``` in the pipefeeder directory.
 I recommend the following to the contents of this file:

 ```
 http {